Morganite Gemstone Information

-Pink morganite was first identified in California, USA, in 1910 by George D. Kunz, a famous American gemologist and buyer for Tiffany & Company.
-At first, it was simply referred to as 'pink beryl', but the year following its discovery, it was renamed by George Kunz in honor of John Pierpont (J.P.)
+Pink morganite was first identified in Madagascar, in 1910 and known as 'pink beryl'.
+Shortly thereafter, George F. Kunz, a famous American gemologist and buyer for Tiffany & Company renamed it in honor of John Pierpont (J.P.)
 Morgan, an American banker and avid gemstone collector.
 Since its discovery, morganite has been prized by gem collectors owing to its rarity.

 Morganite is an aluminum beryllium silicate.
 Its color can range from pale pink to violet, salmon or peach.
 Along with other beryls, morganite has very good hardness, with a rating of 7.5 to 8 on the Mohs scale.
 The refractive index is 1.562 to 1.602.
 Beryl generally has a specific gravity of 2.66 to 2.87, but morganite is slightly denser than other beryls at 2.71 to 2.90.
 Morganite is usually quite clean, unlike emerald which tends to be heavily included.
 In most cases, morganite can be easily distinguished from other pink stones by its brilliance and luster, combined with its hardness, durability and excellent clarity.